cisagov/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.6.1v1; Criticality: SHALL -->
 - _Rationale:_ Contact folders may contain information that should not be shared by default with all domains.
-Disabling sharing with all domains closes an avenue for data exfiltration while still allowing for specific legitimate uses as needed.
+Disabling sharing with all domains closes an avenue for data exfiltration while still allowing for specific legitimate use as needed.
 - _Last modified:_ June 2023
 - _Note:_ Contact folders MAY be shared with specific domains.